A message from the TUC General Secretary:

-Most main local union branches affiliated to WB&DTUC last year:
+Most main local union branches affiliate to WB&DTUC:

 action: increasing our affiliation base is a key to increased activity and effectiveness for our campaigns.

 The Executive Committee constantly looks at this.
-Some regional offices pay affiliations on behalf of their branches e.g. Community, Unite, UCU & UNISON, so there should be higher levels of affiliation from these unions.
+Some regional offices pay affiliations on behalf of their branches e.g. Community, UNITE, UCU so there should be higher levels of affiliation from these unions.
 Many local trade union branches have very small branch meetings or have difficulty involving members in activity.
 WB&DTUC is thus the ideal platform for increasing the capacity for involvement in public work.

 action: branches need to attract new activists to be put forward as delegates.
 There is still a huge potential for increasing our affiliation base and delegates can assist by contacting unaffiliated branches with which they have dealings.